+Vision

-Vision To become a world-leading wheelchair tennis nation.
+To be a world-leading wheelchair tennis nation.

+Mission

-Mission To lead the growth of wheelchair tennis in Canada.
+To lead the growth, development and promotion of tennis in Canada.

-NATIONAL HIGH PERFORMANCE PROGRAM OVERVIEW
+2024 National High-Performance Program Overview

 Tennis Canada has created a player development pathway with the vision of becoming a world leading wheelchair tennis nation.
+The pathway is comprised of four pillars, two of which are focused specifically on high performance development: perform and podium.
+It includes all playing divisions and is linked to the Tennis Canada Whole Player Development Pathway and the result of studying international best practices.
+The pathway is illustrated in Figure 1 below.

+Figure 1:

-Four pillars comprise the entire pathway with two of the pillars - perform and podium - focused specifically on high performance.
-In addition, extensive research and analysis has led to the creation of a Podium Pathway including the Podium Results Track, Winning Style of Play, and Gold Medal Profile.
+The Podium Pathway, part of the Perform and Podium pillars, includes the Podium Results Track, Winning Style of Play, and Gold Medal Profile.

-The National High Performance Program (NHPP) is one component of the pathway and is designed for athletes who are on track to meet Tennis Canada's, Sport Canada's, and Own the Podium's performance and podium objectives in 2020 and beyond.
-The objectives include:
+The National High Performance Program (NHPP) is one component of the pathway and is designed for athletes who are on track to meet Tennis Canada's, Sport Canada's, and

+Own the Podium's performance and podium objectives in 2024 and beyond.
+The overall objectives include: